Three high mountain passes: Sherpani Col (6135m), West Col (6143m), and Amphu Lapcha Pass (5850m)

 Spring and autumn are the shoulder seasons for the Sherpani Col Trek, like any other trekking route in Nepal.
 Both seasons feature plenty of bright skies and pleasant temperatures, allowing you to enjoy the breathtaking vistas of the highest mountains, diverse terrains, and the nature of the region’s surroundings.

 The Sherpani Col trek itinerary is best experienced during the autumn months of October and November.
 The skies are clear, the weather is lovely and sunny during the day, and there is little rain.
-The nights are cool, but depending on the height, the temperature may drop below freezing.
-The trekking trails during these months are at their most stable state.

 April and May of the spring season are the second-best times to do the Makalu Sherpani Col Pass Trek.
 The season of bright and sunny weather does see snowfall at high altitudes on occasion/early spring months, so trekkers might have to trample snow and ice on the high passes.
-On the other hand, the sky is mainly clear, providing breathtaking vistas of the mountains.
-The entire mountainside blooms with wildflowers and Rhododendrons, and the surroundings are lush with greenery and a rainbow of colors.

 The first hurdle during the monsoon is the delayed or canceled flights between Kathmandu and Tumlingtar due to rain, fog, and clouds.
 Other challenges would be the wet, slippery trails, landslides, mudslides, obstructed views, pouring days, leeches, etc.

 During the winter months, trekking on the Sherpani Col Pass route can be challenging due to the cold temperatures.
-Then heavy snowfall blocks trekking routes, especially the high mountain passes, making the trek difficult to hard to accomplish.
+Then heavy snowfall blocks trekking routes, especially the high mountain passes, making the trek difficult to accomplish.

 Permits to do Makalu Sherpani Col Pass Trekking